farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

         .newFreeToUseUsageRule().withInstant(Instant.PREVENTIVE).withUsageMethod(UsageMethod.AVAILABLE).add()
         .add();
 ~~~
-In that case, the validity domain of the injection range action's reference setpoint is [-1200; 500].
+In that case, the validity domain of the injection range action's reference set-point is [-1200; 500].
-This means the setpoint of "network-element-1" (key = 1) can be changed between -1200 and +500, while that of "network-element-2" (key = -0.5) will be changed between -250 and +600
+This means the set-point of "network-element-1" (key = 1) can be changed between -1200 and +500, while that of "network-element-2" (key = -0.5) will be changed between -250 and +600
 {% endcapture %}
 {% capture t11_json %}
 ~~~json